Show Download History List of All Files Ever Downloaded Within Mac OS X

 sqlite3 ~/Library/Preferences/com.apple.LaunchServices.QuarantineEventsV* 'select LSQuarantineDataURLString from LSQuarantineEvent' | sort

 The output lists everything that has been passed through the Quarantine Manager, which for the last several versions of Mac OS X is quite literally every item downloaded to the Mac, regardless of the application it came from.
-The older the Mac is, the larger the list, and the longer the query can take to run.
+Generally, the older the Mac is and the more files have been downloaded, the larger the list, and the longer the query can take to run.

 Deleting the Download History List